wednesdayayay/Touch-designer/README.md

 * A simple topogram emulation for now.
 There is still work to be done but as far as a cascading set of keyers this will work!

-**Colorize**
+**RGBbander**
 * Our first colorizer.
-Controlled almost entirely by a single randomize button.
+This made of fairly simple parts but can do a whole lot of color transforms

+**VVeb**
+* this started out as a memory palace emulation and is growing to be a whole lot more.
+* https://www.youtube.com/watch?v=lI00GCLIrLw a video overview of the patch